windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/LayerZeroV2.md

 This becomes important when `localDecimals` and `sharedDecimals` are both set to 18.
 In this case:
 - The `decimalConversionRate` becomes 1 (no decimal adjustment)
-- Maximum transferable amount is limited to `uint64.max`
-- Any amount larger than `uint64.max` will silently be truncated to `uint64.max`
+- Any amount larger than `uint64.max` will silently be truncated to `uint64`

-This truncation can lead to unexpected behavior where users might think they're transferring a larger amount, but the actual transfer will be capped at `uint64.max`, resulting in a loss of value.
+This truncation can lead to unexpected behavior where users might think they're transferring a larger amount, but the actual transfer will be cast into `uint64`, resulting in a loss of value.

 ## LayerZero Read
 [LayerZero Read](https://docs.layerzero.network/v2/developers/evm/lzread/overview) enables requesting data from a remote chain without executing a transaction there.
 It works with a request-response pattern, where you request a certain data from the remote chain and the DVNs will respond by directly reading the data from the node on the remote chain.